fedor1984/fedor1984/pages/english.md

 The final step in character encoding will be to set the significant bits, to match Unicode characters.
 You need to start filling with the least significant bits of the character number, putting them in the least significant bits of the last byte, and then continue from right to left until the first byte.
 The free bits of the first byte are filled with zeros.

-As a result, we got a binary representation for the tick symbol.
+Let's find out a binary representation for the tick symbol.
 These are 3 bytes:
 ```
 11100010 10011100 10010011
 ```